Juffa/batclient-hitcounter/README.md

-# batclient-hitcounter V1.2 By Jkk<br>
+# batclient-hitcounter 11.01.2020 By Jkk<br>
 A hit message counter for batclient.<br>
 Counts and reports your attacks.<br>
 Thanks to Kohothegreat for advice with regexp, and Hair for the flavour messages.<br>
 Tell me if something bugs or it misses hits or records something that it should not<br>

-New: Fixed monk message detection.
+New: Fixed monk message detection And reporting.

 <b>Instructions</b><br>
 Click the 'Clone or download' -button in github page, or click the hitcounter.bcs, select Raw, and THEN save as...<br>